juliansester/Deep-Arbitrage/README.md

 # Content

-**IMPORTANT**
+**IMPORTANT:**

-Since the orginial *.csv-files contain data downloaded from Bloomberg, we can unfortunately NOT provide them here.
+Since the original *.csv-files contain data downloaded from Bloomberg, we can unfortunately NOT provide them here.
 The *.csv files are therfore just DUMMY-files showcasing the structure of the used data.

 - The [Notebook](https://github.com/juliansester/Deep-Arbitrage/blob/main/Download_Real_Data.ipynb) to download the real option data of SP 500 Constituents.